Anushka-Gujar/real_estate/README.md

 # real_estate
-the real estate website to connect buyer and seller
+the real estate website to connect buyers and sellers